JohnAlbin/zen-style-guide/README.txt

  1. Setup the location for your new sub-theme.

     Copy the STARTERKIT folder out of the zen/ folder and rename it to be your new sub-theme.
-IMPORTANT: Only lowercase letters and underscores should be used for the name of your sub-theme.
+IMPORTANT: The name of your sub-theme must start with an alphabetic character and can only contain lowercase letters, numbers and underscores.

     For example, copy the sites/all/themes/zen/STARTERKIT folder and rename it as sites/all/themes/foo.